Dual-Doctor Dental Template Customisation in 76 Days — White-Label for a US Marketing Agency

 The sitemap was similarly structured in two layers: a launch phase covering the homepage, core services, and information pages marked green in the agency’s workbook, and an “After Release” tier covering sub-service pages, area-we-serve pages, and a Spanish-language service page (/panama-city/servicios-dentales/) deferred to a later phase.
 Our scope covered only the green-flagged pages; the deferred tier was noted in the workbook but not built during this engagement.

 Risk context.
 A template customisation for a two-doctor practice presents a specific failure mode that a single-doctor customisation does not: the Doctor Page template must carry two distinct practitioners, each with their own credential, bio, image, and path, without one doctor’s data contaminating the other’s page or the template’s shared components picking up site-specific overrides that would affect other clients.
 Each Doctor Page is a separate page instance with separate content — but both ride the same template.
 A careless global edit to the Doctor Page template layout propagates to both profiles simultaneously.
-The discipline is page-level isolation: customise the per-doctor content, not the template structure.
+The rule is page-level isolation: customise the per-doctor content, not the template structure.

 How We Did It